Staff Dashboard Guide

 3. Print from your browser as usual

-4. Back on the dashboard, click Mark as Printed to clear the selected items from the queue and mark the recalls as sent in Optomate.
+4. Back on the dashboard, click Mark as Printed to clear the selected items from the queue and mark the recalls as sent.

 Adjusting print settings